Liff, Angus: Governance

 Liff is in Monifieth and Sidlaw Ward of the Angus Council Area.
 Its Community Council is Muirhead, Birkhill, and Liff.

 Historically, Liff village and parish were in Angus, which became known as Forfarshire from the eighteenth century before reverting to the name Angus in 1928.
 Liff village, however, was removed from Angus and incorporated into the City of Dundee by the Local Government (Scotland) Act 1973.
 It was returned to Angus by the Local Government (Scotland) Act 1994 which took effect on 1 April 1996.

 Transport

-A bus service run by National Express Dundee connects Liff to Ninewells Hospital, Dundee city centre, and the neighbouring villages of Fowlis, Piperdam, Birkhill, and Muirhead.
+Daily bus services run by bus operator Moffat & Williamson, numbered the 30, 31 & 51, connect Liff to Ninewells Hospital, Dundee and the neighbouring villages of Fowlis, Piperdam, Birkhill and Muirhead.
+The services are almost hourly combined.